Cancers of the Oral Mucosa

 View Image

-Oral squamous cell carcinoma (OSCC) presenting as a large, ulcerated lump on the left anterior lateral border of the tongue.
+Advanced oral squamous cell carcinoma presenting as a large, ulcerated lump on the left anterior and midlateral border of the tongue.

-The floor of the mouth is the second most common intraoral site for cancer and more commonly is associated with leukoplakia.
-Most cancer arises in the anterior floor of the mouth as an indurated mass that soon ulcerates, resulting in slurring of speech.
+The floor of the mouth is the second most common intraoral site for cancer and is more commonly associated with leukoplakia.
+Most cancer arises in the anterior floor of the mouth as a red patch progressing into ulceration and induration, resulting in slurring of speech.
+Floor-of-the-mouth cancer is often found in heavy drinkers.

 Carcinomas of the alveolus or gingiva can present as an exophytic mass or a persistent ulcer.
 The underlying alveolar bone is invaded in 50% of cases, even in the absence of radiographic changes, and adjacent teeth may be loose.

 Carcinomas of the buccal mucosa are mostly seen at the commissure or in the retromolar area.
-Most are ulcerated lumps, and some arise in candidal leukoplakias.
+Most start as lumps, and some may arise in candidal-associated leukoplakia.

-Any single lesion that persists more than 3 weeks, especially if red, ulcerated, or a lump, especially with induration (ie, the RULE mnemonic) should be regarded with suspicion and a histopathological diagnosis established.[2]
+Any single lesion that persists more than 3 weeks, especially if red, ulcerated, or a lump with or without induration (ie, the RULE mnemonic), should be regarded with suspicion and a histopathological diagnosis established.[2]

 Second primary tumors are additional primary carcinomas (synchronous tumors) present in as many as 10-15% of persons with oral carcinoma and are most commonly seen in the mouth in patients with gingival, floor of mouth, lingual, or buccal carcinoma.
 Second primary tumors may also be present elsewhere in the upper aerodigestive tract.